TileImageTeamiOS/THTiledImageView/README.md

 From Version 0.3.0, We support setting tile image from remote server.

-1. Set the base URL that you want to download image, and set the `accessFromServer` option to `true`.
+- Set the base URL that you want to download image, and set the `accessFromServer` option to `true`.

 ```Swift
 dataSource.tileImageBaseURL = URL(string: "http://127.0.0.1:5000")
 dataSource.accessFromServer = true
 ```

+- Put tiled images on your Server.
 Take a look at our [image path rules](https://github.com/TileImageTeamiOS/THTiledImageView/tree/update-readme#tiled-images-path) to use downloading.

-So generate image by using our methods and upload those images to server first, and use it.

 ### Zoom and Tile Level